sjzasada/traefik-freeipa-sync/README.md

 ### Automatic Discovery from Traefik

-The service automatically discovers hostnames from Traefik router rules:
+The service automatically discovers hostnames from Traefik router rules (both HTTP and TCP):

 ```yaml
 services: